Managing Documents for Businesses: Document Management System Best Practices

 File naming convention is a systematic method for naming files to make them easier to retrieve later on.
 Improper file naming can cause confusion and unnecessarily slow down work.

-We recommend that you develop a standard naming convention that captures the information that is relevant to the document and based on what’s most important to you.
+We recommend that you develop a standard naming convention that captures the information that is relevant to the document and is based on what’s most important to you.
 For instance, a file naming convention may include the following components in this order:

 Example 1: [YYYYMMDD]_[Project]_[Location]_Event.xxx